hughsie/python-uswid/README.md

     name = OEM Vendor
     regid = oem.homepage.com

+Which can be appended using:

+    uswid --load HughskiColorHug.uswid --load oem.ini --save ./HughskiColorHug.uswid --compress

 Usefully, if you load a uswid blob from an existing binary, the tag version is incremented when it is saved it again.
 If that behaviour is wrong, set an explicit `tag-version` in the `[uSWID]` section.